Frequently asked questions

 What if I disagree with a suggested fix?

 Reject it in Word.
-Every suggestion in your tracked-changes file is yours to accept or reject.
-The report also sorts flags into three tiers (likely, worth a look, and probably intentional) so you can focus your review on the cases where TypoSweep sounded most confident, and skim the rest.
+The report also sorts flags into two tiers (likely and worth a look) so you can focus on the cases where TypoSweep was most confident and skim the rest.

 What if TypoSweep finds a lot of issues in the preview?